-This activity has marks allotted (5%).
-A minimum of five contributions must be made to the collage throughout the course in order to receive the marks.
+This activity has ten marks allotted (10%).
+A minimum of five contributions must be made to the collage in the first half of the term in order to receive the marks.
+Each contribution a student makes is to relate to the reading in a different week.
 Each student will be assigned a specific week when they will verbally share with the whole class.
 It is the student's responsibility to keep track of collage contributions and participation on the form provided by the instructor.
-Submit this record of your participation in your class the week of March 20.
+Submit this record of your participation in class March 7.
+See class handout for specifics on this assignment.